The Sheltie Colors

 Like the other Sheltie colors, the overall pattern is still Irish with predominantly white chests and legs.

-The eyes can be blue or merled.
-This coat pattern can also appear in Sables to produce Sable Merles, which the standard says they should not have merled eyes.
+Interestingly, the eye color can be blue or merled.
+This coat pattern can also appear in Sables to produce Sable Merles (though the American Kennel Club Standard says they should not have merled eyes).

 If two Blue Merles are bred together, there is a 25% chance of producing a Double Merle.
-These offspring have defective hearing and/or vision, so responsible breeders do not match two Merles together.
+These have defective hearing and/or vision, so responsible breeders don't match two Merles together.

-The Color Headed White (CHW) Sheltie is mostly white with a head color like any coat described above.
+The Color Headed White (CHW) Sheltie is rare - mostly white with a head color like any coat described above.

 However some breeders continue to produce Color Headed Whites with the hope that they will one day be reintroduced to the standard.
 This coat color is created by breeding two White Factored dogs together.